zeldavanderwaal/beaverPops_simulationApp_2024/README.md

 [a Beaver Population Simulation App - demo! ](https://naturalandenvironmentalscience.shinyapps.io/beaverApp_demo_v1/)

 ## App functionalities
-   - beavers: locate existing beaver territories on the map, simulate translocations
+   - combine local beaver populations: locate existing beaver territories on the map, simulate translocations
    - landscape: modify habitat quality, incorporate barriers and management scenarios
-   - simulate population growth across the landscape
+   - simulate the growth of all local populations across the landscape
    - map probability of occupancy, create summaries over local areas and visualise trends through time

 ![how to 1](www2/fig_howto1.png) ![how to 2](www2/fig_howto2.png) ![how to 3](www2/fig_howto3.png)  ![how to 6](www2/fig_howto6.png)